Originally posted on the Bibles for America Blog.

 “That which we have seen and heard we report also to you that you also may have fellowship with us, and indeed our fellowship is with the Father and with His Son Jesus Christ.
 And these things we write that our joy may be made full.”

 Gathering with other believers to read the Bible, speak about Christ, and praise the Lord refreshes us, encourages us, and makes our joy full.

-May we endeavour to build up these healthy habits in our daily lives.
+May we endeavor to build up these healthy habits in our daily lives.
 By confessing our sins, feeding on God’s Word, speaking to the Lord in prayer, and getting together to fellowship with other Christians, we can maintain an overflowing joy in our Christian lives.